 - Helps them become creative

 - Shapes a love for reading

 These are just a few reasons why reading with your child is important.
-Choose a time, and grab a book and spend time reading and teaching your child how to read.
+Choose a time, grab a book and spend time reading and teaching your child how to read.

-    With all of these steps, my daughter’s reading really took off.
+With all of these steps, my daughter’s reading took off.
 I began the Children Learning Reading and completed the program with my daughter, she listened to audiobooks every evening, and I took time to read with her as much as I could.

 By the end of her 5th year, she was reading books herself, understanding and loving what she was reading.

 Teaching your child to read isn’t difficult, but it does take an investment.
 Take the time, and use these resources to build your own plan.